-Figure 2 life expectancy against average annual change in life expectacny over 6 decades with all 40 HMD countries (an alternative Figure 3)
+Figure 2 life expectancy against average annual change in life expectancy over 6 decades with all 40 HMD countries (an alternative Figure 3)

 Figure 2 graphs the life expectancy at the start of each decade, against the annual change in life expectancy over the decade, for all the countries in the HMD for which data was available.
 As described in our methods, this will likely be skewed given that unweighted averages are shown and good quality data was not available for a number of countries until the mid-1980s.
 It is not possible to draw conclusions from this presentation of the available data.